annaritz/pathway-connectivity/README.md

 - Simple Interaction Format (SIF, instructions in `data/`)
 - Hypergraph, Bipartite Graph, and Compound Graph (OWL, instructions in `data/`)

+The four data representations (hypergraph, bipartite graph, directed graph, and compound graph) are available in this repo.
+To re-generate all representations, you can run the scripts outlined in the `src/` directory.

 ### Usage Information

-To re-generate all representations, you can run the scripts outlined in the `src/` directory.
 The main function is `run.py` in the `src/` directory:

 ```
 python3 run.py -h